Little Red Is A Worthy Legacy Of One Of The Most Famous Durians

-As of today, that mother tree is still going strong and Mr Liew (the grandson) sells fruits from it almost exclusively at his own durian stall near the Dragon Wish temple (玄龙双祝宫) at Sungai Pinang in the Balik Pulau area.
+As of today, that mother tree is still going strong at about 50 years old at the Khun Poh farm.
+And Mr Liew (the great grandson) sells fruits from it almost exclusively at his own durian stall near the Dragon Wish temple (玄龙双祝宫) at Sungai Pinang in the Balik Pulau area.
 Inventory for other distributors come from other old trees grown on the farm.

 Yet it’s not a breeze to procure fruits from the mother tree as they will be gobbled up quickly if there are any leftovers after fulfilling the reservations made months in advance.

-I consider myself fortunate to have grab one via a friend who chases durians more aggressively than me.
+I consider myself fortunate to have grab one during a period when it was in peak quality with the help of a friend who chases durians more aggressively than me.